rwxrob/zet/20211117204626/README.md

 The recent PopOS fails are pretty dramatic.
 The monumental fail that caused Linus to delete his entire Gnome desktop while installing Steam is one such example.
-They're fix, among other things, was to hack `apt` to change its behavior so that it doesn't even give people the option to remove "essential" things.
+Their fix, among other things, was to hack `apt` to change its behavior so that it doesn't even give people the option to remove "essential" things.
 That act alone (without the fail that precipitated it) demonstrates a very troubling mindset on the part of